About hormone therapy for prostate cancer

 - You have a high Gleason score.

-Your doctor will suggest hormone treatment alone in the following situations
+Your doctor will suggest hormone treatment alone if

 - Your cancer has spread to another part of the body